Camp House Fire

 The Camp House Fire was a large, destructive wildfire that burned 2 mile northeast of Brimson, Minnesota.
 The fire started on May 11, 2025 from an unattended campfire, then quickly spread and destroyed 144 structures and burned 12,071 acre.
 The Camp House Fire burned alongside the Jenkins Creek Fire, and both fires were part of the Brimson Complex.

 Unseasonably warm temperatures, dry fuel, strong winds, and increasing levels of drought fueled the fire's rapid spread.
-Additionally, balsam fir and spruce trees killed by the the eastern spruce budworm.
+Additionally, balsam fir and spruce trees killed by the eastern spruce budworm.
 This caused the trees to lose their pine needles and dry up, providing ample fire fuel.

 Background

 Around the time the Camp House Fire started, the region was experiencing unseasonable hot and dry conditions.
 Temperatures were over 90 °F at times, and strong winds played a key factor in the fire's rapid spread.
 The area was suffering from a low-level drought.

 The Camp House Fire was fueled by dry timber and pine needles killed by the eastern spruce budworm.
 They feed on balsalm firs and spruce trees common in Superior National Forest, killing the plants.
 They dried up in the hot, drought-like conditions.
 Earlier that spring, there were concerns the budworms would create "tinderbox" fire conditions.